 By Marc Jones

-LONDON (Reuters) - Relative calm returned to global markets on Thursday, as traders took a brief break from worrying about a global trade war and focused back on how fast the European Central Bank will end its 2.5 trillion euro stimulus programme.
+LONDON (Reuters) - A sense of calm returned to global markets on Thursday, as traders took a break from worrying about a global trade war and focused instead on how fast the European Central Bank will end its 2.5 trillion euro stimulus programme.

-Both European and Asian share markets edged higher -- the former for a fourth day -- after U.S. President Donald Trump's push to introduce protectionist tariffs was tempered by signs he could spare some key trade partners.
+European and Asian share markets edged up -- the former for a fourth day -- after U.S. President Donald Trump suggested he may spare some key trade partners in his push to introduce protectionist tariffs.

 "They have stretched out the (buying) cycle and that made sense to us," said Shoqat Bunglawala, Head of the Global Portfolio Solutions Group for EMEA and Asia Pacific at Goldman Sachs Asset Management.